 My skin is resilient, but in the winter time I need to treat her with kid gloves.
 My main concern is dull and tired-looking skin, so I wanted to combat that, as well as amp up my skin protection.
 I was looking kind of blotchy in the way a Black woman whose skin gets a little red can look, so I had high hopes.
 I started using the serum twice a week before my retinol in the evening, and my skin was in love with the combination.
 Often, the morning after using retinol, it can feel like there are tiny cold needles attacking my skin as it's very potent.
 But I didn’t find that happened here.

-For example, my moisturizer.
-It's moisturizing and my crusty, post-retinol skin feels smoother.
+For example, my moisturiser.
+It's moisturising and my crusty, post-retinol skin feels smoother.
 It’s probably a bit too early to say that my dark spots are letting up, but they’re not darkening further.
 B3 Nice also includes something called 'Brightenyl' (AKA diglucosyl gallic acid) but don't let the science-y name put you off.
 The brand says that this ingredient brightens the look of skin and soothes the signs of sensitivity.
-Then there are two antioxidants (trans-resveratrol and EGCG, in case you were wondering).
+Then there are two antioxidants (trans-resveratrol and epigallocatechin gallate or EGCG in case you were wondering).
 They fight free radicals in the environment, such as smoke and pollution, which can have an effect on your skin.

-I also love the color of the serum itself (a sort of milky lilac, due to the trans-resveratrol) and that it really does sink into your skin easily.
-There were days I had to remind myself to put moisturizer on because my skin felt so nourished.
+I also love the colour of the serum itself (a sort of milky lilac, due to the trans-resveratrol) and that it really does sink into your skin easily.
+There were days I had to remind myself to put moisturiser on because my skin felt so nourished.